-The daily Lawn Watering Guide is inactive for the winter.
-Each year from May-October, the guide is available to help you learn how much water your lawn needs.
+The daily lawn watering guide is inactive for the winter.
+Each year from May-October, the guide is available to help you determine how much water your lawn needs.

 Lawn watering accounts for nearly half of the water used annually by most homes, and up to 70 percent of water demand on a summer day.
 Lawns typically get more water than needed.
 Too much water can be just as damaging as too little.